torch/argcheck/README.md

         - Can generate a dot graphviz file of the argument paths for debugging purposes.

   - Version 1.0
-     - Simplified the way of calling argcheck.
+     - Simplified the way of calling `argcheck`.
      - Same functionalities than before, except named method call were not handled anymore.
      - Added the `call` option to call a function if the arguments match given rules.
-     - Added the `chain` option to chain several argcheck function calls (a cheap version of overloading).
+     - Added the `chain` option to chain several `argcheck` function calls (a cheap version of overloading).
      - Simplified the way of adding a type.

   - Version 0.5